aleen42/PersonalWiki/Programming/JavaScript/Framework/react/react_and_pjax/react_and_pjax.md

 ### Summary

 This document has mainly talked about how to combine Pjax with React appliations.
 Since there have been some terrible problems we may meet, we need to consider about a flexible way to work around them.
 As long as making good use of the Pjax module, animations are just another magic thing to implement between sites' switching.

+The document has not covered all problems in using Pjax with React, s if you have any problems,